Last Updated: April 3, 2019

 Every business has a unique set of leading drivers that give signals as to future potential industry headwinds and tailwinds.
 For example, a slowdown in construction today could impact wages and employment tomorrow, which could eventually affect consumer habits like dining out months later.

-By using cloud computing and the latest technology, like Prevedere’s ERIN Predictive Analytics Cloud, algorithms and patterns match and detect leading predictive drivers of business and industry segments.
+By using cloud computing and the latest technology, like Prevedere’s Prevedere Predictive Analytics Cloud, algorithms and patterns match and detect leading predictive drivers of business and industry segments.
 A combination of the right set of leading indicators can contribute to a highly accurate predictive model that ebbs and flows with the economic data and gives off positive and negative signals as to what’s ahead.